 - Payment Disputes; Payment Outside of the Rover Service.
 Rover initiates payments to Service Providers 48 hours after completion of a Booking.
 Once these amounts have been disbursed, any further payment disputes are between the Pet Owner and Service Provider, and Rover has no obligation to mediate or facilitate any resolution.
 Further, Rover has no responsibility or liability with respect to any tips, bonuses, or other payments made outside of the Rover Service.

 9.7 Payment Holds.
-If you are a Service Provider, Rover reserves the right to issue a hold on amounts otherwise payable to you pursuant to Section 9.3 if there is a reasonable suspicion of fraudulent activity involving your account(s) or for other similarly compelling reason involving protection of Rover, the Rover community or third party rights.
-We may also recommend that third party payment service providers restrict your access to funds in your account under the same circumstances.
+If you are a Service Provider, Rover reserves the right to issue a hold on amounts otherwise payable to you pursuant to Section 9.3 if there is a reasonable suspicion of fraudulent activity involving your account(s) or for other similarly compelling reasons involving protection of Rover, the Rover community or third party rights.
+We may also recommend that third party payment service providers restrict your access to funds in your account under the foregoing circumstances.

 9.9 Taxes.
 Except for taxes on Rover’s income and gross receipts or where Rover is otherwise required to collect taxes, you acknowledge that you are solely responsible to pay any applicable taxes that arise as a result of your purchase, provision, or use of Pet Care Services via the Rover Service.
 This includes, without limitation, any form of sales tax, VAT, or income tax on fees paid or received by you through the Rover Service.